 We all recognize that feeling of full engagement that gives meaning to our lives, when we apply ourselves so completely to the task at hand that we tap into all our resources and then some we never knew we had.

-Abraham Maslow described these as “peak moments,” sports stars call it “being in the zone", zen masters express it as being fully present.
+Abraham Maslow described these as “peak moments,” sports stars call it “being in the zone," Zen masters express it as being fully present.
 Somehow, we bring ourselves so completely to the moment that we seem to step out of time, even out of ourselves.
 For all of us, it is when we are most fully alive.

 Zen masters, of course, can experience this ecstatic state while doing the laundry or stirring the oatmeal, and such experiences, at least occasionally, are one of the many benefits of a regular meditation practice or athletic regimen.
 Small children actually live in this state much of the time.

-Most humans, however, are more likely to experience peak moments while striving towards a goal.
-Dopamine, a highly pleasurable neurotransmitter released in the brain in response to alcohol, nicotine, marijuana, cocaine and other mood altering drugs, is naturally present in the brain when we wholeheartedly pursue a goal.
 So we might think of the neurotransmitters that "reward" us for pursuing our goals as nature's way of insuring that we stay motivated and engaged.
 Study after study exploring happiness indicates that humans are happiest when they are mobilizing all their resources in a challenging but do-able activity, tracking a reward.
 (The happiness is greatest during the pursuit, not the achievement, of the reward.)

 There was a time when pursuing goals meant putting food on the table, keeping the tribe safe, or excelling at intellectual, athletic or artistic pursuits.
 Unfortunately, the satisfaction and pleasure humans get from achieving goals in our culture has become warped by the emphasis on money and possessions.
 The attainment of material wealth, including higher salaries, is less satisfying the more we have.
 And by occupying all of our time and energy, it can devalue other pursuits and leave us with more shallow lives.